dkhan21/Data-Structures-Algorithms/README.md

   - Average Case
 - N = 1000
   - Average Case
-- I tracked the number of comparisons that each algorithm does and here below is what I got:
+- I tracked the
+  - Number of comparisons in each algorithm
+  - Time it took to compile

 ## Calculations
 ![](Table.png)